codepath/android_guides/Fragment-Navigation-Drawer.md

 ## Alternative to Fragments

-Although many navigation drawer examples show how fragments can be used with the navigation drawer, you can also use a RelativeLayout/LinearLayout if you wish to use the drawer as an overlay to your currently displayed Activity.
+Although many navigation drawer examples show how fragments can be used with the navigation drawer, you can also use a `RelativeLayout`/`LinearLayout`` if you wish to use the drawer as an overlay to your currently displayed Activity.

-Instead of &lt;FrameLayout&gt; you can substitute that for a &lt;LinearLayout&gt;
+Instead of `<FrameLayout>` you can substitute that for a `<LinearLayout>`

 ```java
 <android.support.v4.widget.DrawerLayout